Wizard23333/Calculator_SwiftUI-Calculator_UIKIT/README.md

 # Calculator_SwiftUI-Calculator_UIKIT
-a calculator demo ONLY SUPPORTS single step calculation, made by Swift
+a calculator demo ONLY SUPPORTS single step calculation, built by Swift